Engee documentation

 Block Boost Converter It is a converter that increases the DC voltage under the control of a connected controller and a gate signal generator.
 Boost converters are also known as boost voltage regulators because they increase the amount of voltage.

-Block Boost Converter allows you to simulate a non-synchronous converter with one ideal semiconductor switch or a synchronous converter with two ideal semiconductor switches.
+Block Boost Converter allows you to simulate an asynchronous converter with one switching device or a synchronous converter with two switching devices.
+The following types of switching devices are possible:

 The topology of the converter

-You can simulate Boost Converter as a non-synchronous converter with a physical signal gate control port, or with two electrical control ports, or as a synchronous converter with one electrical control port.
+You can simulate Boost Converter as an asynchronous converter with a scalar gate control port or with two electrical control ports or as a synchronous converter with one electrical control port.
 To select the topology of the converter, set the parameter Modeling option meaning:

-• Nonsynchronous converter — non-synchronous converter with additional physical or electrical gate control ports.
+• Nonsynchronous converter — asynchronous converter with additional scalar or electrical gate control ports;

 • Synchronous converter — synchronous converter with multiplexed gate signals.

-Non-synchronous boost converter models contain an inductor, a power electronic switch, a diode, and an output capacitor. boost converter asynch
+Asynchronous boost converter models contain an inductor, an electronic power switch, a diode, and an output capacitor.

 The synchronous boost converter model contains an inductor, two electronic power switches and an output capacitor.